 Trails are unfenced, and while you can follow specific routes it is easy to go off-trail - which you should never do unless you have experience in the area and you know where you are going.
-A safer option for going off-piste or to enjoying backcoutry snow sports is to hire an experienced guide as well as a a personal locator beacon (PLB).
-Find out more in the link (left).
+A safer option for going off-piste or to enjoying backcoutry snow sports is to hire an experienced guide.

 Top tips for skiing and snowboarding:

 - Know your limits: recreate to your ability, control your speed, if you're tired, take a rest.

 - Be aware: be mindful of changing conditions, take a lesson, stop where you can be seen, give others room, look ahead.

 - Protect yourself: wear a helmet, obey all signs and closures, go somewhere safe if the conditions are deteriorating.